mflorence99/lintel/README.md

 Lintel still allows you to set the rule level to `off`, `warn` or `error` and any other settings are undisturbed.
 The "edit" link opens up the configuration (if possible, in a VSCode column beside Lintel's) so that the remaining settings can be edited manually.
 Lintel stays synchronized with manual changes, as does your open configuration with Lintel's.

 ## Roadmap

-Lintel does not currently model ESLint `overrides` in its UI.
-Any settings here are left undisturbed by edits in Lintel.

 Lintel should support plugin installation and creation of an ESLint configuration from scratch.